rstark1989/discord-bot/README.md

 # My Discord Bot

-Welcome to the repository for my discord bot, seen as Carribot in my [Discord Server](https://discord.gg/PHqDbkg).
+Welcome to the repository for my discord bot, seen as `nhbot` in my [Discord Server](https://discord.gg/PHqDbkg).

 This bot was built using Discord.js, and is currently only hosted locally.
 As development progresses, I intend to find a live server to host the bot on.